LynnHourieh/Online-Bookstore/README.md

 # Online-Bookstore
-Online bookstore application where users can browse and purchase books.
+Description: Online bookstore application where users can browse and purchase books.